rix-ros/rix-msg/readme.md

 ## Fast, Modular Message Serialization for Robotics

 **RIX-MSG** is a high-performance, cross-language message definition and serialization library for robotics and distributed systems.
-It provides a robust foundation for defining, generating, and serializing messages in C++, Python, and JavaScript—empowering you to build scalable, reliable robot software architectures.
+It provides a robust foundation for defining, generating, and serializing messages in C++ and Python—empowering you to build scalable, reliable robot software architectures.

-- 🌐 **Multi-Language:** Automatically generates C++, Python, and JavaScript implementations from a single message definition.
+- 🌐 **Multi-Language:** Automatically generates C++ and Python implementations from a single message definition.
-- 🧩 **Flexible Schema:** Supports arrays, nested messages, and maps for complex data structures.
+- 🧩 **Flexible Schema:** Supports arithmetic types, strings, arrays, vectors, and nested messages for complex data structures.
 - 🔒 **Type-Safe:** Enforces strict type checking and schema validation across all supported languages.
 - 📝 **Human-Readable Definitions:** Message formats are defined in clear, versioned JSON files.